home I index I latest I glossary I introductions I e-mail I about this site

 painting is of high quality, and unusually it features

 panels of sixteen Kings.
-Julian Luxford in The Art and
+Julian Luxford in The Art

 Another curiosity is the Royal Arms, which are clearly those of the Hanoverian kings, but the inscription reads V 1st R for Queen Victoria.
 Sets of royal arms with the initials of later monarchs are not unusual, and these were probably repainted when William IV died and Victoria came to the throne bringing with her a new set of arms.
 But why the 1st?
-For I have never seen this thought necessary with Victoria's initial anywhere else.
+For I have never seen a royal arms where this was thought necessary with Victoria's initial anywhere else.
 Most likely they had been repainted several times before, and perhaps the previous IV of either George or William was showed through the overpainting, and had to be hastily adapted into a 1st.

 An interesting insight into the mindset of a 19th Century village and its inhabitants before the Anglican revival of the 19th Century took hold around here is provided by the 1851 Census of Religious Worship.
 The entry for Catfield was completed by the Reverend William Armins Hipper, who was the acting curate.
 At this time, the rector of Catfield was the Reverend Bartholomew Cubitt.
 He was the non-resident Lord of the Manor and the patron of the living, as if he had stepped out of the pages of Trollope, and so Hipper was obviously employed by him to do his duty, a system frowned on by the Tractarians and which gradually fell into disuse as the century progressed.